mehulagg/gitlab/doc/user/project/code_owners.md

 files or paths in a repository, allowing other users to understand who is responsible for each file or path.

-Code Owners is created and managed as part of the source code management process, however, some of its outputs are consumed in the code review process of the software development lifecycle.
+Code Owners are created and managed as part of the source code management process, however, some of its outputs are consumed in the code review process of the software development lifecycle.